Best Pillows (2026)

 Best for Back Sleepers: Coop Home Goods Original (~$72) — Check price

-Consumer Reports found the Coop Sleep Goods Original excels in support tests regardless of body size or sleep position, making it especially versatile for back sleepers who need medium loft and moderate contouring.
+The Coop Home Goods Original excels in support tests regardless of body size or sleep position, making it especially versatile for back sleepers who need medium loft and moderate contouring.
 The cross-cut memory foam fill is fully adjustable via a zippered inner casing, allowing you to dial in the exact height needed to maintain cervical spine alignment.
-CertiPUR-US and GREENGUARD Gold certified, it includes a 100-night sleep trial. [src1, src3, src5]
+CertiPUR-US and GREENGUARD Gold certified, it includes a 100-night sleep trial.
+Though no longer Consumer Reports' #1, it remains a top-3 pick across multiple publications. [src1, src3, src5]

 Best for Stomach Sleepers: Tempur-Pedic TEMPUR-Cloud (~$99) — Check price